sterl27/cyphergenius-freestyle-rap-ai/README.md

 ## ⚠️ Known Issues & Limitations

-- **API Key Security:** Currently client-side only.
-Consider backend proxy for production.
+- **API Key Security:** API keys are embedded in client bundle.
+For production use, implement backend proxy.
 - **Browser Compatibility:** Live Cypher requires modern browsers with Web Audio API support
 - **Microphone Access:** Must grant permissions for real-time features
 - **ScriptProcessorNode:** Uses deprecated API (migration to AudioWorklet planned)
 - **Rate Limits:** Subject to Gemini API quotas and limits

+**Production Security Note:** The current implementation is suitable for development and personal use.
+For production with public access, implement a serverless backend (Cloudflare Workers, Vercel Edge Functions) to proxy API requests and keep keys secure.

 ## 🔧 Troubleshooting